 TVSDK provides default opportunity generators and content resolvers that place ads in the timeline, and these generators and resolvers are based on nonstandard tags in the manifest.
 Your application might need to alter the timeline based on opportunities that are identified in the manifest, such as indicators for a blackout period.

 An opportunity represents a point of interest on the timeline that usually indicates an ad placement opportunity.
 This opportunity can also indicate a custom operation that might affect the timeline, such as a blackout period.
 An opportunity generator identifies specific opportunities (tags) in the timeline and notifies TVSDK that these opportunities have been tagged.
 Opportunities are identified in a timeline in TimedMetadata .
 The SpliceOutOpportunityGenerator creates opportunities based on the TimedMetadata objects that are created for each ad tag that has been detected in the manifest, and the AdSignalingModeOpportunityGenerator creates the initial opportunity that is based on the MediaPlayerItem type and its associated ad signaling mode.

 When your application is notified about an opportunity (tag), your application might alter the timeline by, for example, inserting a series of ads, by switching to an alternate stream (blackouts) or by otherwise editing the timeline content.
 By default, TVSDK calls the appropriate content resolver to implement the required timeline changes or actions.
 Your application can use the default TVSDK advertisement content resolver or register its own content resolver.

-You can also use MediaPlayerItemConfig.setAdTags to add more ad marker tags/cues for the default SpliceOutOpportunityGenerator class and use PSDKConfig.setSubscribedTags so that TVSDK can recognize and use MediaPlayerItemConfig.subscribedTags and notify your application about additional tags that might have advertising workflow information.
+You can also use PSDKConfig.adTags to add more ad marker tags/cues for the default SpliceOutOpportunityGenerator class and use PSDKConfig.setSubscribedTags so that TVSDK can notify your application about additional tags that might have advertising workflow information.